 |Vaal Orb||10||Corrupts an item, modifying it unpredictably.|

 The store which is located on the games website offers mostly cosmetic enhancements, and convenience items in the form of capacity upgrades for your personal and guild stashes.
 The game can be played and finished without spending a dime, without worry of time restrictions, or other "pay-to-win" trappings.
 Grinding Gear Games takes a staunch anti-pay-to-win approach to their monetisation strategy; a notable of example of this is their refusal to give players who paid $1000 to help design their own unique item a free copy of said item - those players still had to find the item in question by playing the game.

-Like many action role playing games, Path of Exile is not unlike other Action Role Playing Games, there is gear..there is lots and lots of gear.
-There are 10 slots where gear can be used.
-(2 rings, amulet, belt, gloves, boots, chest, helmet, and up to 2 weapons).
-Certain types of armor will have different implicit means of defense ranging from pure Armor rating, to hybrid gear consisting of Evasion/Energy Shield.
+Like many action role playing games, Path of Exile revolves around the acquisition and imaginative use of a great many varied items.
+There are 10 slots into which gear can be equipped.
+(2 rings, an amulet, a belt, gloves, boots, a chest piece, helmet, and up to 2 weapons).
+Certain types of armor will have different implicit means of defense ranging from pure armor rating, to hybrid gear consisting of evasion/energy Shield.
 Chest armor pieces carry a penalty to movement speed, plate-type armor being the slowest.
 (3-5%).
 Shields also carry a movement speed penalty while equipped.
 (3%) Chests and 2-handed weapons share the capacity to roll up to 6 sockets, while smaller armor pieces (helm, gloves, boots) can only roll up to 4 sockets.
 1-handed weapons and shields can only roll up to 3 sockets.
 There are 4 different types of rarity that gear can roll:

 - Normal (white) - Easily most common pieces of gear to find.
 No stats other than implicit mods will be found these items, but they have the ability to drop with sockets and links, making them still quite valuable to craft into a better item.